 * * * * *

 I recently attended the Royal Canadian Air Force Airwomen’s Reunion in Whitehorse, Yukon.
-There I presented my slide show, outlining the research for my novel, to a captive audience.
+There I presented a slide show of historic photographs, outlining the research for my novel, to a captive audience.
+My wartime novel Bird’s Eye View is fact-based fiction, the story of a Canadian woman who joins the air force and works as a photo interpreter.

-The association is composed of peacetime women, but of course it welcomes those who paved the way for them in wartime – sadly, most of them are gone, or too old to travel.
+I loved chatting with these veterans, who are so rightfully proud of their service to Canada.
+The association is composed of peacetime women, but of course it welcomes those who paved the way for them in wartime — sadly, most of them are gone now, or too old to travel.

 Although she is 92, Eugenie’s memory is crystal clear.
 A striking woman with strong features and a slight French accent, she gave me a copy of her written memoirs.

-Eugenie is Determined to Enlist
+Eugenie Determined to Enlist

 Eugenie Francoeur was born on November 30, 1922 and grew up in Lachine, just outside Montreal.
 When the war broke out, she was attending a Catholic convent school as a lay student.